Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SEBE.rst

 #.
 First run the model *without* including vegetation.

    -  Open the SEBE-plugin again.
-   -  Make the setting according to the figure above.
+   -  Configure the settings according to the figure above.
    -  Save your results in a subfolder (**NoVeg**) of **SEBETutorial**.
    -  The model takes some time to calculate irradiance on all the surfaces.